Engineering spin-wave spectrum via the magnetization inertia tensor: Linear spin wave theory

 \subsection{Atomistic Spin Hamiltonian and iLLG equation}

 To account for the total energy of the above system, we consider the following atomistic spin Hamiltonian

-where $\bm{\sigma}_i$ is the unit spin vector, $\bm{J}_{ij}$ is the exchange interaction between $i$-th and $j$-th lattice sites, $\bm{K}_i$ is the onsite magnetic anisotropy, $M_i$ is magnitude of the magnetization in site i and $\bm{B}_i$ in the external magnetic field acting on the spin system.
-While the subscripts `$i$' denote the lattice sites, the superscripts signify $A$ and $B$ atoms.
+where $\bm{\sigma}_i$ is the unit spin vector, $\bm{J}_{ij}$ is the exchange interaction between $i$-th and $j$-th lattice sites, $\bm{K}_i$ is the onsite magnetic anisotropy, $M_i$ is magnitude of the magnetization in site $i$ and $\bm{B}_i$ in the external magnetic field acting on the spin system.
+While the subscripts `$i$' denote the lattice sites, the superscripts signify $A$ and $B$ atoms. { The considered $\bm{J}_{ij}$ is a full 3$\times$3 matrix which can be decomposed as symmetric and antisymmetric parts.
+While the symmetric part accounts for isotropic Heisenberg exchange interaction, the antisymmetric part provides the DMI as $\mathcal{H}_{\mathrm{DMI}} = \bm{D}_{ij} \cdot \left( \bm{\sigma}_i \times \bm{\sigma}_j \right)$, where $\bm{D}_{ij}$ is the DM vector \cite{Moriya1960}.
+Further, we have not considered the dipolar interaction term, assuming it is negligibly small at the short-wavelength limit, where exchange interaction dominates.}

-The time evolution of the atomic spins is described by the inertial Landau-Lifshitz-Gilbert (iLLG) equation, having the following form
+The time evolution of the atomic spins is described by the inertial Landau-Lifshitz-Gilbert (iLLG) equation, having the following form \cite{Osorio2024,Mondal2016,Bhattacharjee_2012,Fahnle2011,Bajaj2024}

 Here, $\gamma_i$ is the gyromagnetic ratio, $\alpha_i$ the Gilbert damping parameter, and $\boldsymbol{\Delta}_{ij}$ the magnetic inertia tensor.
 The effective field is